Malachyiii/Model-Performance-Estimation/README.md

 There are three possible solutions to this problem.

 1. Expend effort and resources to source additional ground truth:
-  1. Scraping websites for event attendance
+  1. Scraping websites
-  2. Using employee effort to source publicly available data
+  2. Using effort to source publicly available data
   3. Purchase data from or partner with outside companies to acquire ground truth data sets
 2. Simulate ground truth:
   1. Utilizing past data, methods such as Monte Carlo or Generative Adversarial Networks could be used to create “ground truth”